-Each VU executes an exact number of iterations.
-The total number of completed iterations will be vus * iterations.
+With the per-vu-iterations executor, each VU executes an exact number of iterations.
+The total number of completed iterations equals vus * iterations.

-In addition to the common configuration options this executor also adds the following options:
+Besides the common configuration options, this executor has the following options:

-Use this executor if you need a specific amount of VUs to complete the same amount of iterations.
+Use this executor if you need a specific number of VUs to complete the same number of iterations.
 This can be useful when you have fixed sets of test data that you want to partition between VUs.

 The following graph depicts the performance of the example script:

 Based upon our test scenario inputs and results:

 - The number of VUs is fixed at 10, and are initialized before the test begins;